Skip to content Skip to navigation Skip to footer

 International Female Ride Day

-As female participation in motorcycling has continued to grow over the last decade, Indian Motorcycle is once again celebrating International Female Ride Day (IFRD) to help spotlight women riders in the powersports arena and further celebrate and accelerate the participation of women in motorcycling.
-The 16th annual IFRD is scheduled for May 7, when women in over 120 countries ride their motorcycles in unity and support of the female riding community.
-This year’s theme, #FocusFemaleForward, emphasizes the goals of IFRD, including encouraging new women to ride while shining a light on the diverse participation of women already engaging in motorcycling.
+As women's participation in motorcycling has continued to grow over the last decade, Indian Motorcycle is once again celebrating International Female Ride Day (IFRD) to help spotlight women riders in the powersports arena and further celebrate and accelerate the participation of women in motorcycling.
+The 18th annual IFRD is scheduled for May 4, when women in over 120 countries ride their motorcycles in unity and support of the women-riding community.
+This year's IFRD emphasizes the goal of including and encouraging new women to ride while shining a light on the diverse participation of women already engaging in motorcycling.

 Connecting with Women Riders at Daytona Bike Week